pointonsoftware/pscore/README.md

   <img width="459" height="446" src="https://bit.ly/3kxZ6sj">
 </p>

-CORE is a software engine that houses common algorithms used for business management applications.
-CORE can be used as the processing module of a POS software, an inventory system, and more.
+CORE is a software engine that houses the common use-case algorithms used for business management applications.
+CORE can be used as a processing module of a POS software, an inventory system, and more.

 ---